Blood parrot cichlid: Breeding

 Male blood parrots generally are infertile, but successful breeding has occurred.
 Normally, a female blood parrot lays eggs on a hard surface, and both parents guard the eggs unless the brood develops fungus, at which time the eggs will be consumed by either the parents or other fish.
 However, fish farms have begun introducing male blood parrots injected with a hormone to increase fertility.
 Most female blood parrots are fertile.

 Aquarium

-Blood parrots are hardy and may be housed by enthusiasts singly, in schools, or with complementary species under a variety of conditions.
+Blood parrots are hardy and may be housed singly, in schools, or with complementary species under a variety of conditions.
 Sufficient lighting can be provided by a variety of compact fluorescent lamps without the use of T5 or halide fixtures.
 The fish are voracious eaters and generate significant uneaten debris during feeding.
 High volume filtration and frequent substrate suctioning is recommended to minimize nitrates.

-They are often very shy in the aquarium and therefore they require hiding spots.
-These hiding spots make them feel more secure, more likely to adapt, and become more active in the new aquarium setup if they know where to hide if needed.
-Despite this, they are very aggressive fish, particularly towards ones of smaller size.

-The recommended aquarium size is 55 Gallons for one, and for every extra add 20 gallons.
+The recommended aquarium size is 55 gallons for one, and for every extra add 20 gallons.